IndexWhat’s on this site?

 Down RoundsShould board members representing inside investors vote on the board resolutions authorizing the insider-led down round?

 As a theoretical matter, entrusting disinterested directors to approve a down round or dilutive financing is an excellent way to protect the insider-affiliated directors...
 Read more »If a down round financing is led by a new outside investor, does the board need to be concerned about the business judgment rule?

 Having a new lead outside investor substantially improves the legal risk in a down round financing.
 In most cases, the outside investor acting as lead will agree...
 Read more »

 M&AWhat is an employee retention or M&A carveout plan?

 I was speaking at an event last month to a group of CEOs and was surprised by the number of CEOs that were worried about the value of their common stock in a M&A...
 Read more »What does a liquidation preference spreadsheet look like?

 I’ve had some comments and emails asking if I would publish a liquidation preference spreadsheet.
-Basically, when a company is thinking about an M&A...
+Basically, when a company is thinking about an M&A deal, the...
 Read more »